Electricity

 One of the reasons is the increase in the price of energy sources such as wood and coal, according to the minister.

 He pointed to climate change as another factor.
-Now, there is a growing need to install air conditioning units even in northern Montenegro, where there was previously no need for such a thing, he added.
+There is a growing need to install air conditioning units even in northern Montenegro, where there was previously no need for it, he added.

-Therefore, in his words, the construction of other production facilities is inevitable.
+Therefore, in the minister’s words, the construction of other production facilities is inevitable.

-In April, Jovan Kasalica, EPCG executive manager of the supply department in power utility Elektroprivreda Crne Gore (EPCG), said that electricity consumption in Montenegro has risen by 25% over the past four years.
+Of note, EPCG’s executive manager of supply Jovan Kasalica said in April that electricity consumption in Montenegro has risen by 25% over the previous four years.

 Comments (0)